Command Handlers

 Log Command Error Handlers

-And, as might be expected, LOG_CMD_ERR
+And, as might be expected, LOG_CMD_ERR type handlers handle

 logging of failed commands.
-Handlers of type LOG_CMD_ERR
+Handlers of type LOG_CMD_ERR will

-be called in the event of an ERROR
+be called in the event of an ERROR from either a

-handler.
+PRE_CMD or a CMD handler.
 At present, only

-declares a LOG_CMD_ERR
+modules/mod_log.c declares a LOG_CMD_ERR type

-handler, and it uses the same handler for both LOG_CMD
+handler, and it uses the same handler for both LOG_CMD and

-handling.
+LOG_CMD_ERR handling.
 If for any reason you wanted to handle

 logging or reporting of failed commands, either all or just specific commands,